Kidney cancer research

 Some renal cell cancers have large amounts of the growth factor receptors called EGFR and HER2.
 If the receptors are blocked, this can stop the cells from growing and dividing.
 A TKI drug called lapatinib (Tyverb) targets the receptors and has been tested in trials for advanced renal cell cancer.
 This research is still ongoing.

-There is quite a bit of research going on into chemotherapy for kidney cancer, although it is not used as often as it is for some other cancers.
-This is because better treatment results have been gained with other types of treatment such as biological therapies.
-But new drugs are being developed all the time.
+There is quite a bit of research going on into chemotherapy for kidney cancer.
+Chemotherapy does not work very well for the most common type of kidney cancer (renal cell cancer).
+But better treatment results have been gained by combining chemotherapy with other types of treatment such as biological therapies.
+But new chemotherapy drugs are being developed all the time.
 And there are always clinical trials looking into these.

 The GO-80 study is looking at combining gemcitabine with oxaliplatin, instead of cisplatin for transitional cell cancer that has spread.
 Oxaliplatin is similar to cisplatin but is less likely to damage the kidneys.
 So doctors hope that it will work as well at controlling the cancer but may cause fewer side effects.